maximbalsacq/debs2021/README.md

 The code in this repository aims to solve the
 [DEBS Grand Challenge 2021](https://2021.debs.org/call-for-grand-challenge-solutions/).

+More details about the challenge and the solution can be found in the [thesis](thesis.pdf) (written in german).

 # Usage
 ## Rust Installation
 This project is written in the Rust programming language.
-If the Rust-specific is not yet installed on your machine, visit the [rustup](https://rustup.rs/) website and follow the installation instructions.
+If Rust-specific tooling is not yet installed on your machine, visit the [rustup](https://rustup.rs/) website and follow the installation instructions.

 ## Setup and Configuration
+**Due to the large data volume, the data is only available on request.
+Contact me and we'll figure out something.**
-Download the data from [the shared folder](https://bwsyncandshare.kit.edu/s/caadGD4AKiHbCPR) and save it into a folder.
+Download the data ~~from [the shared folder](https://bwsyncandshare.kit.edu/s/caadGD4AKiHbCPR)~~ and save it into a folder.
 This folder will be considered the root folder of the data.
 The total dataset consists of about 32 GiB of data.